• Skip to primary navigation

 The potato is dipped into the coloured paint and stamped on the wall (on a pre-drawn grid).
 When I saw the finished wall, my mind drifted and I began to consider all the different colour combinations you could try!
 I think this DIY statement wall is fun and playful.
 It’d work brilliantly in a child’s room or home office (as above).

-I am a huge fan of anything nautical and I think this anchor print statement wall by A Beautiful Mess is really fab.
-The bloggers created this effect by making an anchor shape stamp from craft foam, dipping it in paint and printing it onto the wall.
+I am a huge fan of anything nautical and I think this anchor print statement wall by A Beautiful Mess is fab.
+The sisters created this effect by making an anchor shape stamp from craft foam, dipping it in paint and printing it onto the wall.
+Simple but really effective.

 DIY Statement Wall from A Beautiful Mess